PennLINC/exposome_PFNs_cognition/README.md

 # Step 2: Ridge regression models to predict exposome scores from multivariate patterns of PFN topography
-Here we will train and test ridge regression models using PFN topography to predict exposome scores.
+Here we will train and test ridge regression models using multivariate patterns of PFN topography.
+We use the same core coding framework and approach to run many different versions of these ridge regressions, summarized below:

 There are 6 "versions" of ridge regression to be run, each with a different purpose but the same exact coding framework (described in 2.1):
 1. **PFNs-ExpFactor**: Use PFN topography to predict Exp-Factor (all at baseline T0 assessment)